lukavr05/final-year-project/documents/main.typ

 .text virtual addr:   0x1040
 ```

+== Instruction Frequency

+Now, given that we can extract the `.text` section of a binary file, we can look at extracting features from given this information.
+First, we focus on *Instruction Frequency*.

+=== Extracting Raw Instruction Counts

-We can then use this function in conjunction with our extraction code to determine the count of each instruction, and hence the instruction frequency.
+We can use the following function in conjunction with our extraction code to determine the count of each instruction, and hence the instruction frequency.
 We can store the counts of each mnemonic using a Python dictionary object.

 ```py
 def getInstructionCounts(text_bytes):